Lynn Hawkins will retire as Mentor Public Library’s executive director on Jan. 31.

 - Began offering free computer classes and circulating eReaders for patrons to borrow

-- Acquired the Read House in 2009.
-The house itself hosts early childhood story times and its backyard is used for everything from concerts to summer-reading parties.
+- Acquired the Read House property in 2009.
+Its backyard is used for everything from concerts to summer-reading parties.

 - Partnered with local organizations like James A. Garfield National Historic Site to offer free programs to patrons